 If descending this way, from the summit, initially follow the Rhyd Ddu Path for the best part of ½ mile, then after the narrow Bwlch Main bear left up over the round hill of Clawdd Coch, to then descend on the grassy top of the ridge.
 (The name ‘Clawdd Coch’ is shown on some maps, though not the current O.S. map.)

 The South Ridge as seen from near the summit (running left from the centre of the picture)

-After Bwlch Main the South Ridge Path heads upwards, while the Rhyd Ddu Path skirts round Clawdd Coch.
+After Bwlch Main the South Ridge Path heads upwards over Clawdd Coch, while the Rhyd Ddu Path skirts round it.
 If it’s windy and the upper path feels exposed, take the lower one then cut back once round the hill.

 The South Ridge starts near Bwlch Main.
 (Ordnance Survey data © Crown copyright and database right 2023)

 This good, well-defined path can be combined with the Watkin Path to make a useful return route from the summit (both routes are the same length).
 On reaching the old slate quarry at the bottom of the South Ridge (see map below), turn left to follow the path down to the old Hafod y Llan quarry tramway, then after ⅓ mile descend to the Watkin Path near the head of the waterfalls, a mile from the start.

 This Allt Maenderyn (South Ridge) route can also be combined with the Rhyd Ddu Path to make a useful return route from the summit.
 To do this, on reaching the old quarry at the bottom of the South Ridge, turn right down through the quarry (see map below), then along the old quarry access road to Pen ar Lôn, where you will rejoin the Rhyd Ddu Path a mile from the start.